 This is great as a chocolate-y surprise for Easter Brunch or a yummy dessert all year round (or indulgent breakfast if you're a chocolate-nut like moi)!

-Chocolate Easter Egg Surprise
+Chocolate Easter Egg Dessert Surprise Recipe

 Ingredients and Materials: